 - 1/4 cup white sugar

-- 1 tsp cinnamon
+- 1 teaspoon ground cinnamon

-- PREPARE PAN: Spray sides of a pyrex (or microwavable) 9 inch round or 7 x 11 inch pan with oil.
-Note 1.
+- PREPARE PAN: Spray sides of a pyrex (or microwavable) 9 inch/23 cm round or 7×11 inch (18×28 cm) baking dish with oil.
+Note 2.

 - MAKE STICKY TOPPING: Put butter and brown sugar in pan.
 Microwave, stirring once halfway through, until mixture is well blended and sugar dissolved, about 2 minutes.
 Sprinkle pecans evenly over mixture.

-- PREPARE DOUGH AND FILLING: Stretch dough into a 12 x 7 inch rectangle.
+- PREPARE DOUGH AND FILLING: Stretch dough into a 12 x 7 inch (30x18cm) rectangle.
 Spread butter evenly over the surface.
-Combine white sugar and cinnamon in a small bowl, then sprinkle mixture evenly over the buttered dough.
+Combine white sugar and cinnamon in a small mixing bowl, then sprinkle mixture evenly over the buttered dough.

 - BAKE AND SERVE: Bake uncovered for 23-25 minutes or until golden brown.
 Let cool for a few minutes, then invert onto a plate or tray.
 I cover pan with a larger tray, then flip both over.
-Make sure to scrape any remaining sticky toffee onto the buns!
+Make sure to scrape any remaining sticky toffee onto the rolls!
 Serve warm.

-- To make ahead the next morning.
+- To make ahead and bake the next morning.
 Once the dough is cut and placed into the pan, lightly spray the buns with oil and cover loosely with plastic wrap (leaving room for rising).
 Refrigerate overnight.
 The buns will rise in the fridge.
-In the morning, take them out of fridge and let them sit on top of a warm oven to come to room temperature for half hour before baking while you preheat the oven to 350F.
+In the morning, take them out of fridge and let them sit on top of a warm oven to come to room temperature for half hour before baking while you preheat the oven to 350F/177C.
 Bake for 23-25 minutes until golden brown.